Butterbananenbrot/FlightViewer/readme.txt

-For testing and demonstration purposes, use the /FlightRecord/Converted to CSV/demo flight one.csv /FlightRecord/Converted to CSV/demo flight one.csv
+For testing and demonstration purposes, use the /FlightRecord/Converted to CSV/demo flight one.csv /FlightRecord/Converted to CSV/demo flight two.csv

 Start the app from the IDE, go to localhost:8080 and upload the CSV log file to view flight data.